matozoid/matozoid.github.io/_posts/2017-04-14-validations.md

 but it also parses a lot of faulty Java files.
 There are a few reasons for this:
 - it simplifies the grammar.
 Rules can be reused (check out the `Modifiers()` rule which is used *everywhere*)
-- it makes error recovery less urgent.
+- it makes error recovery inside the grammar less urgent.
 The parser happily continues with some types of syntax errors.
 - it makes versioning possible without having multiple grammars.
 The parser parses any version of Java.
 - it makes the parser faster.
 We need less rules, we do less backtracking, etc.